jonaffrye/6lowpan/README.md

 ## Software testing

 Software tests have been designed to validate the 6LoWPAN layer, including various exchange scenarios.
 The setup for the simulation tests is shown in the image below.
-In order to transmit a message, a node calls on the 6LoWPAN layer, which in turn calls on the IEEE802.15.4 MAC layer.
+In order to transmit a message, a node calls the 6LoWPAN layer, which in turn calls on the IEEE802.15.4 MAC layer.
 The logic is reversed for frame reception.

 <p align="center">
 <img src="imgs/simu setup.png" width=300>